amphp/http-server/ISSUES.md

 #### ReverseProxy

-- Though connections to backend servers are non-blocking once established, the connection attempt itself blocks execution.
-Ideally these connections need to be performed without blocking.
-- An exponential backoff algorithm should be used when reconnecting to dead backend sockets.
-Currently if a backend socket fails and the reconnection attempt is unsucessful the proxy router will stop using that backend altogether.
-If no other backends are specified in the proxy configuration this will lead to all requests receiving `503 Service Unavailable` response.
-- TLS currently cannot be used between the front-facing server and backend sockets.
-This is fairly low on the priority list and may not be necessary in the first place.
+- TLS currently cannot be used between the front-facing proxy server and backend sockets.
+This is fairly low on the priority list and may not even be necessary.

 #### Mods